 You can make a real difference in someone's life!
 Necesitamos abogados que hablen español.

 We host live, monthly self-help legal clinics virtually throughout the state via Zoom and Facebook Live.
-At the clinics, participant receive relevant legal material and watch a live presentation from volunteer attorneys.
+At the clinics, participants receive relevant legal documents and watch a live presentation from volunteer attorneys.
 Following the presentation, volunteer attorneys answer general questions from the audience moderated by a Legal Aid coordinator.
 No legal advice is given during the informative webinars.
 The webinar topics include criminal record expungement, child custody, employee rights, simple divorce, tenant rights, and wills and health care powers of attorney.

 We are always working on more volunteer opportunities for lawyers, paralegals, law students and non-legal personnel who want to donate their time and talents to serve North Carolinians in need.
-Fill out our sign-up form and we will follow up with you.

 Rochelle Bellamy Mayfield